sstevens2/markdown-CV/sstevens_resume/sstevens_resume.md

 ## Research {#research}
 University of Wisconsin - Madison, [McMahon Lab](https://mcmahonlab.wisc.edu/)
  *Graduate Research Assistant* - __2012-Present__
-  Determining the forces that shape population structure and how wild bacterial populations change through time in lakes as a model system using reference genomes (composite genomes from metagenomes and single-cell genomes) for uncultivated but common freshwater bacteria and metagenomic time series.
+  Determining the forces that shape population structure and how wild bacterial populations change through time in lakes as a model system using reference genomes (composite genomes from metagenomes and single-cell genomes) for uncultivated but common freshwater bacteria and metagenomic time series from several lakes.

 University of Illinois Urbana - Champaign, [Metcalf Lab](https://mcb.illinois.edu/faculty/profile/metcalf/)
  *Visiting Researcher* - __2011-2012__